 Category: Google Chrome

-- Google Chrome Stable Channel Update
+- Google Chrome Stable and Beta Channel Updates

 - Google Chrome Dev Channel Update

 - Opera: Amazon’s Silk Browser is Flattering, But Five Years Late

 Chrome users began reporting the specious detection of the browser early Friday in a quickly growing thread on a Google support forum.

 Numerous users complained in Google Forums about the warnings they received in Microsoft Security Essentials, a free, consumer grade anti virus software from Microsoft.
 According to various reports, WSE identified a problem with Google Chrome web browser and has tagged it as: PWS:Win32/Zbot.

 Data provided by StatCounter, a company that tracks browser usage using the free analytics tools it offers websites, shows that Chrome will pass Firefox to take second place right behind Internet Explorer (IE) no later than December.

 Good news for all you benchmark geeks, Futuremark, the world’s leading benchmark maker, has released a new version of its highly popular web browsers testing tool for you to play with.